 - 7.1 The table below sets out the general rules applying to the choice of purchasing procedure for contracts at the stated threshold values. - 7.2 There is a general presumption in favour of competition.
-Wherever possible contract opportunities over £50,000 should be advertised by way of a public notice using the Council's contract portal. - 7.3 The public notice referred to at 7.2 will usually be via the Council's electronic tendering portal but it may also be appropriate to advertise on the Council's or other websites or in the press and/or trade publications..
+Wherever possible contract opportunities over £5,000 should be advertised by way of a public notice using the Council's contract portal. - 7.3 The public notice referred to at 7.2 will usually be via the Council's electronic tendering portal but it may also be appropriate to advertise on the Council's or other websites or in the press and/or trade publications. - 7.4 The award of any contract which is a key decision is also an Executive function.
+Strategic Directors and Heads of Service are authorised to award contracts that are not key decisions.